Kona Pacific Public Charter School

 Kona Pacific Public Charter School is a public charter school located in Kealakekua, Hawaii.
-Founded in 2008, the school serves students in kindergarten through Grade 8.
+Founded in 2008, the school serves students in Pre-kindergarten through Grade 8.

 History

 Kona Pacific Public Charter School was established by an act of the Charter School Review Panel in July 2008 and opened its doors to students that Fall.
 Kona Pacific serves a student body that is representative of the diversity of the South Kona community that it serves.

-Each year, Kona Pacific provides educational services to 230 students, as well as important supplemental social services to more than 100 school families.
+Each year, Kona Pacific provides educational services to 230 students, as well as supplemental social services to more than 100 school families.

-Kona Pacific’s 98% historical enrollment clearly demonstrate the school’s success at providing academic and learning support services to the community.
-These enrollment figures would be considered outstanding for any school, but are extraordinary for a period that includes the founding year, with subsequent annual growth of at least 25%.
-Throughout that time, student retention averaged 88%, also an extremely high figure in a state with a very transient population and resultant student attrition.
-This is also an indicator of the high level of parent satisfaction with the school.